 Below are some links to websites for popular points of interest in the area.
-PLEASE NOTE: It is best to contact the business office to learn about operations during the pandemic.
-There may be limited hours of operation, restrictions regarding the number of guests allowed and other safety measures.
+PLEASE NOTE: It is best to contact the business office to learn the hours of operation, restrictions regarding the number of guests allowed and other safety measures.

 The Cedar Creek Grist Mill rests on a steep and rocky slope at the bottom of a narrow gorge.
 It is the only grain grinding mill in Washington that has maintained its original structural integrity, grinds with stones and is water-powered.
 Take a “Working Tour” of how this mill still works today.
 The Cedar Creek Grist Mill is open all year, Saturdays 1:00 to 4:00 and Sundays 2:00 to 4:00.
 This landmark is just 20 miles from the lodge.
 The Grist Mill is temporarily closed at this time.
 We are happy to announce that the Grist Mill will be opening for visitors starting on the weekend of July 10–11, 2021.

 Chelatchie Prairie Railroad

 The Chelatchie Prairie Railroad into a functioning historical railroad.
 In the logging boom days, this railroad line transported logs to Columbia River ports.
 Pulled by an 1841 diesel locomotive, the train transports passengers through scenic northern Clark County from Yacolt to Moulton Falls and Chelatchie Prairie and back.
 Open on weekends during the summer, with special events throughout the year that include Christmas tree runs, murder mysteries, staged hold-ups, and more.